bread-modular/website/content/docs/04-16bit/05-mcc-module.md

 summary: Learn how to use the MCC module to control MIDI CCs and patch multiple modules together.
 ---

-This is a very simple module where you can control four different CCs using knobs.
+[MCC](/modules/mcc) is a very simple module where you can control four different CCs using knobs.
 You can choose CCs from three banks:

 - **Bank A**: 20-24
 - **Bank B**: 27-30